 - AWS.Training – Sign up on the AWS.Training website to get access to free video training for many AWS services.
 This also includes some learning paths.
 It’s relatively basic in terms of depth, but a good starting point.

 - Free Cheat Sheets, video tutorials and Practice tests – Check out the FREE AWS Resources from Digital Cloud Training and our YouTube channel to find lots of value-packed training resources for AWS Certifications.

 As a provider of high-quality video-based training, Digital Cloud Training offers everything you need to pass your exam for several AWS certifications at affordable prices.

 Here’s an outline of the recommended learning path that will help you prepare for your AWS certification exam.
 Following these steps will maximize your chances of passing your exam the first time with a great score.

-For those ready to take your cloud journey to the next level, we recommend our Membership program.
-Gain unlimited access to ALL of our on-demand AWS courses – current and future.
+Gain unlimited access to ALL of our on-demand AWS courses – current and future with our monthly or yearly plans.
 You’ll be in the best position to earn your AWS certifications while building up practical cloud skills